ludusrusso/pp-robot-2018/README.md

   ### Arduino
   TODO (  - Provide the Sketch to be loaded to Arduino Board containing the Robot application to be run)

+## High Level Architecture

+  ### Web Application
+  It is the web application for the users to log-in, command the robot and check battle status.

+  ### Web Server
+  It is the host initiating the ROS network (roscore launched here).
+It is used in order to receive Post requests from clients (browsers) and to forward them to robots raspberry, in the form of ROS messages and viceversa.
+Moreover it is in charge of updating battle status (robot life, logged users, actions to be performed in response to received commands).

+  ### Raspberry
+  It generates a ROS node (robot) exchanging messages with the ROS master and the Arduino board.
+It is used to forward commands coming from the Server to Arduino (performing the proper actuations) and to retrieve sensors notification from Arduino to be forwarded to the Server (updating battle status).

+  ### Arduino
+  It is used to drive the motors and the IR emitter, in response of Raspberry requests.
+It is provided with IR sensors, such that detecting and notifying when a robot is hit.

 ## Usage